dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 		  id:: 680e6250-d32a-4eac-97e9-fa007e46bc6e
 		- APIs communication through formats like JSON or XML, using internet protocol.
 A typical API integration involves a client sending a request to a specific UTL using HTTP methods (GET, POST, PUT, DELETE), and receiving a structured response.
 		- REST API's
-			- REST (Representational State Transfer) is a popular API design that -
+			- REST (Representational State Transfer) is a popular API design that emphasizes stateless communication and resource manipulation using standard HTTP methods.
+It simplifies interactions by using familiar web URL
+	-